bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ## Code walkthrough

-This section provides a walkthrough of the code of the important pieces of the application.
+This section provides a walkthrough of the code for the most important pieces of the application.

 ### Login